tuosuniversity/Vellum/Output/Articles/EN/3_The Dynamics of Emotion/the-primal-core-of-consciousness-exploring-the-origins-of-your-inner-will.md

----
-title: The Primal Core of Consciousness - Exploring the Origins of Your Inner Will
-post_excerpt: Delve into the Psycho-Volitional Dimension (Pd1), the foundational core of consciousness within the Quantum Mindfulness framework.
-Discover how this primal will acts as the ultimate source of intention, creative thought, and the power to dissolve perceived limitations, enabling profound self-mastery and the conscious shaping of your reality.
-taxonomy:
-    category:
-        - ["Core Concepts"
-        - "Framework Principles"
-        - "Human Capacities"]
-    post_tag:
-        - ["Quantum Mindfulness"
-        - "Psycho-Volitional Dimension"
-        - "Consciousness"
-        - "Willpower"
-        - "Intentionality"
-        - "Self-Mastery"
-        - "Perceptual Freedom"]
----
 ### The Primal Core of Consciousness: Exploring the Origins of Your Inner Will

 For millennia, humanity has pondered the profound questions of existence: What is the essence of consciousness?
 From where do our intentions spring?
 And how do we truly shape our reality?
 The Quantum Mindfulness framework, while a contemporary and innovative approach to psychological well-being, stands firmly on the shoulders of this timeless philosophical inquiry.
 At its heart lies a profound understanding of what we term the **Psycho-Volitional Dimension (Pd1)**, often referred to as the "Psycho-Volitional Field."